Last updated on 24 May 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 Yes, your WooCommerce-powered store needs a Privacy Policy.

-As an ecommerce business, you need to collect and process the personal information of your customers, your potential customers, and the visitors to your website.
+As an ecommerce business, you'll likely find yourself regularly collecting and processing the personal information of your customers, your potential customers, and the visitors to your website.
+This can be through collecting financial information to complete sales, email addresses to send out marketing emails and other related processes.

 Your Privacy Policy must meet the requirements of whatever privacy laws apply where your customers live.
 This can get a little complicated, particularly if you have customers in multiple regions.